CS-SI/Orekit/src/site/markdown/faq.md

 Commons Math versions.
 Maven knows how to download the pre-built binary for released Apache Commons Math versions but it cannot download pre-built binaries for unreleased Apache Commons Math versions as none are publicly available.
-In this case the mavan command will end with an error message
+In this case the maven command will end with an error message
 like:

     [ERROR] Failed to execute goal on project orekit: Could not resolve dependencies for project org.orekit:orekit:jar:7.1-SNAPSHOT: Could not find artifact org.apache.commons:commons-math3:jar:3.6-SNAPSHOT